thesephist/yolo/README.md

-# yolo
+# the yolo site

-I'll merge any pull request you make
+I'll merge any pull request you make.